TamakoHe/ESD-Lab3/Report.typ

 #set math.equation(numbering: "(1)")
 == Abstract
-This lab session aimed to build an instrument amplifier and measure its characters such as offset voltage, differential gain and utilize it to determine the sensitivity of a weight sensor.
+This lab session aimed to build an instrument amplifier and measure its characters such as offset voltage, differential gain and utilize it to determine the sensitivity of a pressure sensor.
 The choice of resistors were first calculated based on lab session's requirements.
 Then the circuit was built and verified and its features were measured.
 The sensor was then used as the amplifier's input and with the amplified voltage signal, the sensor's sensitivity can be worked out.
 == Introduction
 The operation amplifier(op amp) is an electronic component with a differential voltage input and a single output.
 It usually has a extremely high gain, high input impedance and low output impedance.